sonniebailey/sonniebailey.github.io/about-content copy.md

-**Fairhaven Wealth: the TL;DR**

-- Fairhaven Wealth provides a single service which consists primarily of two 3-hour conversations, with one or more short emails summarising the key points of the conversations.

-- Prepare as much or as little as you like for these conversations.
-We don't ask you to fill in any forms, or provide any specific information prior to th first conversation.
-(If there's information that might be useful, we'll ask you during/after the first conversation.)

-- Cost is $6,000 (including GST). $1,000 is paid upfront and the remaining $5,000 is paid after the second meeting on a "5-star" basis, linked to whether the service met or exceeded your expectations.

-- This is a one-off service.
-We are not looking to engage in an relationship that will involve regular, ongoing fees.

-- We don't touch your money.
-It's up to you whether or not to make any changes to your financial situation (or life in general) as a result of our discussions.

-- This service is terrific for some people, but not appropriate for most people.
-It's best suited for people who already have a good understanding of their situation and are (or want to be) engaged in their finances.
-It also tends to be most valuable for those with some degree of financial and/or professional security.

-More information is below.
-(A *lot* more information!)

-## If you're thinking about engaging Fairhaven Wealth, I recommend that you read this in full.

 Below is a comprehensive overview relating to Fairhaven Wealth and the service it offers.
 If you're thinking about engaging Fairhaven Wealth, I recommend that you read it in full.

 If you think that this level of disclosure and detail is overkill, that's understandable!
 That indicates we might be on a different wavelength, and Fairhaven Wealth isn't a good fit for you.

 If, on the other hand, you want to have a clear understanding of how someone you're going to work with thinks and operates, and value the transparency I offer in this document, then Fairhaven Wealth's services could be a good fit.

+If there is part of this document that puts you off engaging Fairhaven Wealth, then that's fine!
+You can stop reading and make enquiries elsewhere.
+If you read to the end, and you're still interested, then I encourage you to get in touch.

+This complements Fairhaven Wealth's disclosure statement and privacy policy which can be accessed at the bottom of hte page.

 ## Fairhaven Wealth's service and price